MichelVGameMaker/Asset-Selector/README.md

 You can then use this in your code for example to play the associated sound, set an instance’s sprite to the associated asset, navigate to a specific room…

-Please remember; Asset Selector requires imguigml and imguigml_step() needs to be called within your imguigml instructions.
+Please remember; Asset Selector requires imguigml its .and imguigml_step() method needs to be called within your imguigml instructions.

 Example:
 >// Create event: